The Four Pillars

 Track II Diplomacy & Networked Multilateralism

-The institutions designed for the multilateral order of the late twentieth century are not designed for the governance challenges of the 2030s.
-Track II diplomacy, informal expert-led dialogue across jurisdictions, has historically been a complement to formal multilateralism.
-In an era of fragmented authority and accelerating technology, Track II becomes a primary mode of cross-border governance work.
+The institutions built for the multilateral order of the late twentieth century were not designed for the governance problems of the 2030s.
+Track II diplomacy, informal expert-led dialogue across borders, has historically complemented formal multilateralism.
+In an era of fragmented authority and accelerating technology, it becomes a primary mode of cross-border governance work.

-The Institute's Governance and Diplomacy work develops frameworks for structured multi-stakeholder alignment, networked multilateralism, and Track II dialogue on governance questions that cross jurisdictional boundaries.
+Our Governance and Diplomacy work develops frameworks for structured multi-stakeholder alignment, networked multilateralism, and Track II dialogue on governance questions that cross jurisdictional lines.

 Active research questions

-• What governance infrastructure supports cross-jurisdictional coordination on technology and AI when no single regulator has authority?
+• What governance infrastructure supports cross-jurisdictional coordination on AI when no single regulator has authority?

-• How can Track II convenings be structured to produce institutionally consequential outputs rather than commentary?
+• How can Track II convenings be structured to produce consequential outputs rather than commentary?

-• What does networked multilateralism look like in practice for governance questions that exceed any single state's reach?
+• What does networked multilateralism look like in practice for problems that exceed any single state's reach?

-• How do institutions translate dialogue into structured agreement at decision-making scale?
+• How do institutions turn dialogue into structured agreement at decision-making scale?

 Active work under this pillar

-HSI Salons (New York June 2026, London October 2026, Tokyo February 2027) function as Track II convenings on cross-jurisdictional governance.
-Strategic Council research notes on multilateral governance design forthcoming.
+The HSI Salons (New York, June 2026; London, October 2026; Tokyo, February 2027) function as Track II convenings on cross-jurisdictional governance.
+Strategic Council research notes on multilateral governance design are forthcoming.

 Visit pillar hub →